ixaixim/react_tutorial/README.md

 # React JS Full Course for Beginners

-These notes are my personal reference for an extensive 9-hour beginner's course on React JS, which delves into modern React development using functional components and hooks.
-I want to clarify that I'm using these notes for my own learning journey, and they are not intended for teaching purposes.
+These notes are my personal reference for a beginner's course on React JS, which delves into modern React development using functional components and hooks.
+These notes are intended for my own learning journey.

 ![React logo](img/react.png)